logo

 I don't know why WPQuestions changed from just allowing me to award the winner to the answer of my question.
 Strange.

-Hai Bui says:
+Hai Bui answers:

 Try this plugin: http://wordpress.org/extend/plugins/custom-post-template/